DrBomb/msgpack/README.md

 ## Usage

-For some reason the `sbuf` implementation of mutable buffers inside msgpack-c make the ESP32 crash.
+For some reason the `sbuf` implementation of mutable buffers inside msgpack-c makes the ESP32 crash.

-When packing, use the provided `msgpack_mbuf_write` callback instead of using the `sbuf` ones.
-Will work the same.
+When packing, use the provided `msgpack_mbuf_write` callback to write into an `mbuf` instead.